Skip to content

 To explore the full trace:

-1. In the span details panel, select Explore span to open the related trace in Explore Traces.
+1. In the span details panel, select Explore span to open the related trace.

 2. Switch between visualizations, such as Gantt and flame graph views, to understand timing, dependencies, and bottlenecks.

-3. In the trace drilldown, review LLM attributes such as prompts and responses as span tags.
+3. In the span drilldown, review LLM attributes such as prompts and responses as span tags.

 Explore Traces Gantt view for a trace containing guardrails spans — cx.guardrails.session, guardrails.prompt, and guardrails.response — alongside LLM and service spans across 2 services and 18 spans